Thomas-McKanna/CourseBin/README.md

 # CS 2300 Course Project - Coursebin

+## How to Run

+### Prerequisites

+* Node.js
+* MySQL Server

+### Initializing the Database

+Use the script `db_creation_script.sql` in the `mysql_scripts` folder to create the database schema.
+Then, you can optionally run the script `sample.sql` in the `datagen` folder to fill the database with sample data.
+Importantly, the password for the database should be "password" - the backend will need this to be the case in order to work.
+If you want to change the password, you can do so in the config folder of the backend.

+### Run the Servers

+Two node servers will need to be run at the same time.
+First, make sure that the dependencies for the servers have been installed.
+Go to the frontend folder and type `npm install`.
+After it finishes, go to the backend server and type `npm install`.
+Now the servers are ready to be started.
+Go to the frontend folder and type `npm start`.
+Then, open another terminal and go to the backend folder and type `npm run dev`.
+Your browser should automatically open up to the now running website (if it does not, you can manually go to localhost:3000).

 ## Problem statement

 It can be frustrating to get stuck on a homework assignment when there are no